MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-tutorial-add-qna.md

   "MicrosoftAppPassword": "",
   "ScmType": "None",

-  "QnAKnowledgebaseId": "<your-knowledge-base-id>",
+  "QnAKnowledgebaseId": "<knowledge-base-id>",
-  "QnAAuthKey": "<your-knowledge-base-endpoint-key>",
+  "QnAAuthKey": "<qna-maker-resource-key>",
-  "QnAEndpointHostName": "<your-qna-service-hostname>" // This is a URL }
+  "QnAEndpointHostName": "<your-hostname>" // This is a URL ending in /qnamaker }
 ```